 Until 2018 this area had been grazed by sheep for decades, if not centuries.

-Although this looks a little artificial in 2020, with straight lines of scarification in the heather, it will grow into a magnificent mixed native wood in the following years through thinning programmes that will gradually blur out the straight lines.
+Although this looks a little artificial in its early years, with straight lines of scarification in the heather, it will eventually grow into a magnificent mixed native wood in the through thinning programmes that will gradually blur out the straight lines.